Balm Boyette Scrub Preserve Trail (South of Brandon)

 Maintain Trails?
 Help Us!

-With so many trails and so much overgrowth, we can use your help maintaining and repairing trails.
+With so many trails in Boyette designed and built to be technically challenging, we can use your help maintaining and repairing these trails.
 We ride some, work a little, play a lot, then ride some more.
 Trail work is more rewarding than you expect!
 Find out how you can help, send e-mail to Trails at SWAMPClub dot org.

-Balm Boyette Scrub Preserve has about 25 miles of single-track, including about 10 miles of double-track that has become single-track with usage.
+Balm Boyette Scrub Preserve (25 miles) is not actually a park that features recreational facilities.
+This county owned preserve has no budgeted money, thus the typical creature comforts are missing.
+All trails, structures, and many roads are maintained by SWAMP, at our expense.
+There are about 25 miles of single-track, plus about 12 miles of double-track used to access or connect the single-track.
 The sweet single track starts about 2 miles in from the parking area.
 Boyette is situated on 4,900 acres of upland scrub, located just south of Brandon.
 About a dozen lakes populate rolling grasslands at the far eastern end of the property, with the remainder being heavily covered with scrub-oak and pine.
 From beginner to advanced rider, Boyette has something for everyone.

 Located east of Boyette Road, there are 12 miles of beginner's level two-track circling the dozen or so lakes.
 Several intermediate level single-track loops branch off this main two-track.
 These loops are cut through the woods and along the lakes, and consists of moderately strenuous, more technically difficult trails.
 There are some open sections where a rider can gain speed, but for the most part, the trail is tight, twisty and tough.
 Oh yeah, it's also great fun.